-EXM# 3004850 NOTICE OF PUBLIC
+EXM# 3004850

-NOTICE IN POBLIC HEARING BOARD OF SUPERVISORS OF THE CITY AND COUNTY OF SAN FRAN-CISCO LAND USE AND TRANS-PORTATION COMMITTEE MONDAY, MAY 8, 2017 -1:30 PM CITY HALL, LEGISLATIVE CHAMBER, ROOM 250 1 DR. CARLTON B. GOODLETT PLACE, SAN FRANCISCO, CA NOTICE IS HEREBY GIVEN THAT the Land Use and Transportation Committee will hold a public hearing to consider the following proposal and said public hearing will be held as follows, at which time all interested parties may attend and be heard: (1500 Mission Street Project and Special Use District) File No. 170348.
-Ordinance to facilitate development of the foom Mission Street (Assessor's Parcel Block No. 3506, Lot Nos.
-006 and 007) project, to regulate bulk controls in the Special Use District to modify Zoning Map SU07 to place the project site into this Special Use District, and Zoning Map HT07 to establish the height and bulk district designations District, and 20ning Map HT07 to estabilish the height and bulk district designations for the project site; adopting findings under the California Environmental Quality Act; making findings of consis-tency with the General Plan, and the eight priority policies of Planning Code, Section 302.
-File No. 170408.
-Ordinance amending the General Plan by revising the height and bulk designations for the 1500 Mission Street project.
-Assessor's Parcel Block No. 3506, Lot Nos.
-006 and 007, on Map 3 of the Market and Octavia Area Plan and on differential Quality Act; making findings of consistency with the General Plan as proposed for amendment, and the eight priority policies of Planning Code, Section 340.
-In accordance with Adminis-ence, and weifare under Planning Code, Section 340.
-In accordance with Adminis-ience, and weifare under Planning Code, Section 340.
-In accordance with Adminis-ence, and weifare under Planning Code, Section 340.
-In accordance with Adminis-ence, and weifare under Planning code, Section 340.
-In accordance with Adminis-trative Code, Section 57.-1, persons who are unable to attend the hearing on this matter may submit written comments to the City prior to the time the hearing begins.
+NOTICE OF PUBLIC HEARING BOARD OF SUPERVISORS OF THE CITY AND COUNTY OF SAN FRAN-CISCO LAND USE AND TRANS-PORTATION COMMITTEE MONDAY, MAY 8, 2017 -1:30 PM CITY HALL, LEGISLATIVE CHAMBER, ROOM 250 1 DR. CARLTON B. GOODLETT PLACE, SAN FRANCISCO, CA NOTICE IS HEREBY GIVEN THAT the Land Use and Transportation Committee vill hold a public hearing to consider the following proposal and said public hearing will be held as follows, at which time all interested parties may attend and be heard: (1500 Mission Street Project and Special Use District) File No. 170348.
+Ordinance amending the Planning Code to create the 1500 Mission Street Special Use District to facilitate development of the 1500 Mission Street (Assessor's Parcel Block No. 5006, Lot Nos.
+008 and 007) project, to regulate buik controls in the Special Use District, to modify Zoning Map SUO? to place the height prointy policies of the project site; adopting findings under the California Environmental Quality Act; making findings of consis-tency with the General Plan, and the eight prointy policies of planning Code, Section 302.
+File No. 170448.
+Ordinance amending the Planning Code sector 30 are under Planning Code, Section 302.
+File No. 170448.
+Ordinance amending the Beneral Plan buik district designations for the project site; adopting findings under the California Environmental Quality Act; making findings of consis-tency with the General Plan and the eight prointy policies of flanning Code, Section 302.
+File No. 170448.
+Ordinance amending the General Plan buik designations for the 1500 Mission Street project, Assessor's Parcel Block No. 306, Lot Nos.
+006 and 007, or Map 5 of the Market and Octavia Area Plan and on Map 5 of the Downtown Area Plan, adopting findings of consistency with the General Plan as proposed for amendment, and the eight priority policies of Planning Code, Section 340.
+In accordance with Adminis-intative Code, Section 340.
+In accordance with Adminis-intative Code, Section 340.
+In tactordance with Adminis-intative Code, Section 340 comments to the City prior to the time the hearing begins.
 These comments will be made part of the official public record in this matter, and shall be brought to the attention of the members of the Committee.
-Written comments should be addressed to Angela Calvillo, Clerk of the Board, City Hall, 1 Dr. Cartion B. Goodlett Place, Room 244, San Francisco, CA 94102.
-Information relating to this matter is available in the Office of the Clerk of the Board.
+Written comments should be addressed to Angela Calvillo, Clerk of the Board, City Hall, 1 Dr. Cartton B. Goodlett Place, Room 244, San Francisco, CA 94102, Information relating to this matter is available in the Office of the Clerk of the Board.
 Agenda information relating to this matter will be available for public review on Friday, May 5, 2017. -Angela Calvillo, Clerk of the Board